helloravisha/terraform-examples/readme.md

 ---

-### 7. `terraform-secret` - "To create , store and read secret using external secret manager"
+### 7. `terraform-secret` - "To create , store and read secret using external secret manager from AWS"
 Demonstrates best practices for **handling secrets** in Terraform using:

 - creating secret - resource "aws_secretsmanager_secret"